 1. Gamification forges an emotional connection

 Gamification involves creating a narrative around the learning activity that describes why the task is relevant to the learner.
-According to University of Reading researchers, attention spans are affected by the subject’s emotional connection with the activity.
+According to University of Reading researchers, the subject’s emotional connection with the activity affects our attention spans.

 “We found that participants’ attention is affected by emotion and priority, such that they pay more attention to particularly vivid information or details that are highly relevant to them, but their retention of low-priority information is impaired,” -Michiko Sakaki